kubernetes/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

 If the errors do not match, a 'declarative_validation_mismatch_total' metric will be incremented and information about the mismatch will be written to the apiserver's logs.

-The `DeclarativeValidationTakeover` feature gate controls *which* set of validation errors (imperative or declarative) are returned to the user.
-When `DeclarativeValidationTakeover` is true, the declarative errors are returned; otherwise, the imperative errors are returned.
+The `DeclarativeValidationBeta` feature gate controls *which* set of validation errors (imperative or declarative) are returned to the user.
+When `DeclarativeValidationBeta` is true, the declarative errors are returned; otherwise, the imperative errors are returned.

 This can then be used to minimize risk when rolling out Declarative Validation in production, by following these steps:
-- Enable `DeclarativeValidation` (with `DeclarativeValidationTakeover` *disabled*).
+- Enable `DeclarativeValidation` (with `DeclarativeValidationBeta` *disabled*).
 - Soak for a desired duration across some number of clusters.
 - Check the metrics to ensure no mismatches have been found.
-- Enable `DeclarativeValidationTakeover`.
+- Enable `DeclarativeValidationBeta`.
 ##### Integration tests

 ###### 	Migration Equivalency Tests